wonst719/exult/tools/aseprite_plugin/Readme.txt

 the imported file.
 However you can also save as the asprite file format which will store the "User Data".

-"Export SHP" will make use of the "User Data" and save the offsets correctly in the exported SHP.
+"File-> Export to U7 SHP" will make use of the "User Data" and save the offsets correctly in the exported SHP.

+"Sprite-> Convert to U7 Palette" will convert any graphics to the default Ultima VII palette.
+This will do the following steps:
+1. Sets color mode to RGB.
+2. Loads the default Ultima VII palette*.
+3. Resets color to indexed (which will align colors to the best matching one)
+4. Since RGB->indexed sets transparency to index #0, the alignment used #87 for black (which isn't completely black) and what should be transparent is index #0 (black).
+So we exchange everything colored #0 with #255, everything colored #87 with #0 and finally make sure #255 is set to transparency.
+* The palette has index #224 - #255 (color cycling and opaque colors) set to fully transparant to prevent matching these colors in step 3.

 Issues of the plug-in
 =====================